Skip to content

 Here are the three key requirements covering most Victorian public sector agencies and the main expectations:

-• The Climate Change Act 2017 requires agencies to consider climate change in government decision-making (s.20) and risk management is one of the guiding principles.
+- The Climate Change Act 2017 requires agencies to consider climate change in government decision-making (s.20) and risk management is a guiding principle.

 What does this mean for risk professionals?

-Your role is to ensure your organisation applies its risk management framework to address relevant climate change risks.
+Your role is to ensure your organisation applies its risk management framework to climate change risks relevant to your organisation.
 While you don’t own the risks, that being the accountability of managers and executives, you’ll support them to follow your organisation’s risk management procedures and guide them to consider the impact of physical and transition climate change risks.
+This also extends to the possibility of liability to third parties for inaction or negligence.
 You’ll also record and collate the impact of these risks and report it to your Board and Audit Committee.

 What does this mean for managers and executives?